vdzk/mindofapollo/public/about.md

 ## Can I trust these calculations?
 The algorithm that derives scores is currently not very sophisticated and likely to result in issues like double-counting.
 In the future this will likely be refined, or if not, I will likely switch to a user-based scoring system that guides users to largely follow the algorithm in most cases.

-At the moment the strength of an argument is determined simply by multiplying the likelihoods of its premises.
-You can get some intuition for how the argument scores are rolled up into statement scores by using [confidence calculator](https://mindofapollo.org/confidence-calculator).
+As was explained in the previous section, arguments and statements are the two core types of entries and they are scored differently.
+The strength of an argument is determined simply by multiplying the likelihoods of its premises.
+The confidence in a statement is determined by combining the strengths of its pro/con arguments using a slightly more complicated formula.
+You can get some intuition for it by using the [confidence calculator](https://mindofapollo.org/confidence-calculator).

-For more details you can join [the discord](https://discord.gg/x23ycnckHN) or check out the [formulas in the source code](https://github.com/vdzk/mindofapollo/tree/main/src/calc).
+For more details you can join [our discord](https://discord.gg/x23ycnckHN) or check out the [formulas in the source code](https://github.com/vdzk/mindofapollo/tree/main/src/calc).
++ How does roll-up scoring work?
++ Define "argument"
++ Define "statement"
++ Define "strength"
++ Define "score"

 ## Will the combined reasoning be good?